The equivalence between Feynman transform and Verdier duality: Preliminaries

 Assume now $\mathcal{O}$ is a cyclic operad.
-There is a duality theory for cyclic operads as well which is discussed in \cite{lv, gk}, and this duality has nice relations with the duality(Feynman transform) for twisted modular operads.
-This is a key ingredient towards proving that the result in \cite{lv} can be derived from our result in the next section.
+A duality theory for cyclic operads is discussed in \cite{lv}, and this duality has nice relations with Feynman transform for twisted modular operads.
+This is a crucial ingredient towards proving that the result in \cite{lv} can be derived from our result in the next section.